-The final detail of verse 8 saying Ptolemy “shall continue more years than the king of the north” is true since Antiochus died from a fall from a horse in 225 BC while Ptolemy died three years later in 222 BC.
+The final detail of verse 8, saying Ptolemy “shall continue more years than the king of the north,” is true, since Seleucus II died from a fall from a horse in 225 B.C. and Ptolemy III died three years later in 222 B.C.
 But that seems such a minor detail for Gabriel to allude to.
 Other translations read: “And for years he shall stand away from the king of the north.”
 Another: “and for many years afterwards he will leave the Syrian king alone.”
 That is exactly what transpired for “Ptolemy III Euergetes was quite satisfied with himself after his profitable foray, and didn’t attack the Syrians again as long as he lived” which seems to be the basic thrust of the next verse:

 Verse 9: So the king of the south shall come into his kingdom, and shall return into his own land.